sakuexe/go-raino/README.md

 2. Add a `.env` file for configuring the bot.
 You can copy the `env.example` file and fill in the necessary values.

+If you are developing this, remember to add the `GUILD_ID` for faster iteration.

 ```bash
 mv env.example .env
 vi .env # remember to fill in the values